 When new software updates are available for your Mac, you may receive a notification from our team.
 The exact text of the notification will depend on what needs to be updated on your Mac, but the blue Update Device button at the top will always take you where you need to go.
 Please note that there is a "Days remaining" field and once this reaches zero you will not be able to close the notification until the update is run.
 To avoid this, please update as soon as is convenient!
 You can also check for updates at any time from System Preferences.

-Starting in August 2020 if your Macs are running macOS 10.14 Mojave or later, you may notice new software update notifications.
-They'll look something like this:
+Macs running macOS 10.14 Mojave or later will see software update prompts that look something like this:

-To proceed with an update, click the Update Machine button to bring up System Preferences, or if now is not a good time, click I Understand or Close to dismiss the notification.
+- To proceed with an update, click the Update Device button to bring up System Preferences, or if now is not a good time, click Later to dismiss the notification.
 You'll be prompted again tomorrow.

 - Below are some examples of what you'll see if running 10.15 or earlier.
 Click Update Now to begin:NOTE: In Big Sur and later, the button may read "Restart Now" if the update has already been downloaded.